SmartEVSE/SmartEVSE-3/docs/configuration.md

   If EV METER is not <Disabled> and not <API>, this setting appears:
   EV ADR   Set the Modbus address for the EV Meter

+MAINS	(only appears when a MAINSMET is configured):
+        Set Max Mains current: 10-200A (per phase)

+MIN     (only appears when a MAINSMET is configured):
+        Set MIN charge current for the EV: 6-16A (per phase)

+MAX	Set MAX charge current for the EV: 10-80A (per phase)
+        If CONFIG is set to <Fixed>, configure MAX lower or equal to the maximum current that your fixed cable can carry.

+CIRCUIT	(only appears when PWR SHARE set to <Master>, or when PWR SHARE set to <Disabled>
+        and Mode is Smart or Solar):
+        Set the max current the EVSE circuit can handle (load balancing): 10-200A (see also subpanel wiring)

+SWITCH  Set the function of an external switch connected to pin SW
+  <Disabled>    A push button on io pin SW can be used to STOP charging
+  <Access B>    A momentary push Button is used to enable/disable access to the charging station
+  <Access S>    A toggle switch is used to enable/disable access to the charging station
+  <Sma-Sol B>   A momentary push Button is used to switch between Smart and Solar modes
+  <Sma-Sol S>   A toggle switch is used to switch between Smart and Solar modes

+RCMON   RCM14-03 Residual Current Monitor is plugged into connector P1
+  <Disabled>    The RCD option is not used
+  <Enabled>     When a fault current is detected, the contactor will be opened

+RFID    use a RFID card reader to enable/disable access to the EVSE
+        A maximum of 20 RFID cards can be stored.
+                <Disabled> / <Enabled> / <Learn> / <Delete> / <Delete All>

 WIFI          Enable wifi connection to your LAN
   <Disabled>  No wifi connection
   <SetupWifi> The SmartEVSE presents itself as a Wifi Acces Point "smartevse-xxxx";